What should your next fitness goal be? Take the quiz.

 Post-Workout Snack Ideas

-Ready to fuel up, but not sure what to eat after a workout?
-The following snacks contain a combination of carbohydrates, proteins, and healthy fats to support workout recovery and overall health.
-Consider one of these snack ideas after you’ve done a low- to moderate-intensity workout lasting less than 60 minutes:
+Ready to fuel up, but not sure what to eat after a workout exactly?
+The following post-workout snacks contain a combination of carbohydrates, proteins, and healthy fats to support workout recovery and overall health.
+Consider one of these post-workout snack ideas after you’ve done a low- to moderate-intensity workout lasting less than 60 minutes:

 • Banana with nut butter